redox-os/book/src/our-goals.md

 ### Complete Alternative to Linux/BSD

 Redox has its own kernel, drivers and filesystem written in Rust.
 The driver implementations are complete for QEMU, and [some hardware](./hardware-support.md) are known to work well.
-In terms of machine architectore, Redox aims to have an equal support for four major architectures: 64 bit of x86, ARM and RISC-V, and 32 bit of x86.
+In terms of machine architectore, Redox aims to have an equal support for four major architectures: 64 bit mode of x86, ARM and RISC-V, and 32 bit mode of x86.

 Redox can run C programs with the aid of [relibc](https://gitlab.redox-os.org/redox-os/relibc), an almost [POSIX-compliant C Library](https://en.wikipedia.org/wiki/C_POSIX_library) written in Rust.
 Relibc has the goal to support most C/C++ based software.
 Many programs and libraries can be build without any patches, some maybe need patches to workaround some functions, especially if it relies on non POSIX functions.

-Redox also can run GUI programs running on top Orbital.
+Redox also can run GUI programs running on top [Orbital](https://gitlab.redox-os.org/redox-os/orbital).
 Both Rust and C programs can open GUI windows with the help of [`orbclient`](https://gitlab.redox-os.org/redox-os/orbclient/) and [`liborbital`](https://gitlab.redox-os.org/redox-os/liborbital/), our official orbital client library.
 GUI libraries that are used heavily by both communities has support on them, for example winit and SDL2, both are using orbclient and liborbital as their GUI backend.

-Both drivers and userspace programs are worked well for known system and programs, but we aim more compability to reach more user interests.
-The details of them are expanded in separate page.
+Both drivers and runtime services implented are working well to run [important programs](./important-programs.md).
+We aim to have more POSIX compability to make more programs usable and gain user interests.

 ### Rust Ecosystem